dslik/red-jellies/final-project/final-project-report.md

 The target market for Calor are individuals and organizations who meet a majority of the following criteria:

 __Technical Criteria__
-* Need to collect temperature data over time (> 1 hour)
+* Collect temperature data over time (> 1 hour)
-* Need to collect temperature data over medium to large areas (> 100 sq feet)
+* Collect temperature data over medium to large areas (> 100 sq feet)
-* Need to be able to handle hostile environmental conditions (submersion, freezing, direct sunlight)
+* Handle hostile environmental conditions (submersion, freezing, direct sunlight)

 Furthermore, to make the product usable by a larger target market: